PrismarineJS/mineflayer/docs/api.md

 #### "teamRemoved" (team)

 Fires when a team is removed.
+Not fired for teams dropped by a login.

 #### "teamUpdated" (team)